 What is HB2504?

 Texas House Bill 2504 requires all public universities to make all course syllabi available online for a period that extends up to the second anniversary the class was taught.
 For example, the syllabus for a class taught in Fall 2021 needs to be available online until Fall 2023 at which time it may be removed.
 Faculty CVs must also be available in the same fashion.
-Due to limited staffing, all faculty members—full time and adjuncts—are asked to assist the university's compliance efforts by uploading and managing these documents individually using the Sharepoint site linked below (See Faculty Documents Site).
+Due to limited staffing, all faculty members—full time and adjuncts—are asked to assist the university's compliance efforts by uploading and managing these documents individually using the Sharepoint site linked below (Click on the green button below - Upload Syllabi or CV - and follow the naming directions and upload the documents).

-Course syllabi must be posted within seven days of the first day of class.
+Course syllabi must be posted no later than 7 days after the session begins.

 According to the HB 2504, all syllabi must include the following information: